 If an acquisition is made too late in the process with hopes of ensuring disposition compliance, care teams can be waiting too long for essential equipment to do their jobs.

 So now the disposition process is complete — all approvals are made and the asset is completely removed from service.
 But is your fixed asset ledger getting updated?
 And if you have two separate databases for biomed and finance, are both getting updated?

-We see many hospitals with disjointed capital equipment ledgers.
-Not only are biomed records often inaccurate due to non-compliance through the disposition workflow, the financial department often gets left out of the process altogether.
+We see many hospitals with disjointed capital equipment ledgers — perhaps the most obvious point of failure with capital inventory accuracy.
+Not only are biomed records often unreliable due to non-compliance through the disposition workflow, the financial department often gets left out of the process altogether.

 Maintain Capital Inventory Accuracy with Optimized Workflows

 So how can you stop the cycle of disjointed inventory records?
 You need a simple, centralized workflow.
 When looking to update your system, find something that includes: